nobodyme/blog/content/blog/decoupling-aws-cloudformation-templates/index.md

           batchJob: !ImportValue "ABatchJobDefinition"
 ```

 While this worked well, there came the problem when we wanted to update the resource that is shared.
 In this case, it's the batch definition.
-Now whenever an update changed the output value of the shared resource, Cloudformation would complain that the [resource is in use by another stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html) and therefore cannot be updated.
+Now whenever an update changed the output value of the shared resource, CloudFormation would complain that the [resource is in use by another stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html) and therefore cannot be updated.

 <div class="error-box">
   Export ABatchJobDefinition cannot be updated as it is in use by main-stack-NestedStackB-1F4FO24RCWJGY